devops329/devops/instruction/gitHub/gitHub.md

 ## Contributing to the course instruction

 In this class, if you notice something in the instruction that needs to be enhanced, feel free to fork the [instruction repo](https://github.com/devops329/devops), and make a pull request.
-This will give you experience with this forking and improve the instruction for others at the same time.
-Plus your name will be included as a contributor.
+This will give you experience with forking and improve the instruction for others at the same time, plus your name will be included as a contributor.
 How cool is that!